 My work became an experiment of texture and colour, with me mixing the heavily textured paint directly onto the canvas, sometimes bypassing the pallet completely.
-I loved to see how colours complimented each other, or didn’t.
+I loved to see how colours complimented each other or didn’t.
 I played with different textures and how different mediums and paints would create different effects.

 Over time I realised that my practice didn’t challenge me, I missed creating work with imagery so I took a life drawing course to reacquaint myself with working figuratively.
 This re-ignited my passion for the human body, with all its curves and angles, tones and shapes.
 I began Experimenting with all sorts of materials Pastels, pencils, paint, paper, photography, Digital Design, which allowed me to become free-er with my expression.
-I spent time watching dancers undertaking new choreography and athlete’s practicing for new sporting challenges, and I began to create a body of work with the aim of creating Life size works and larger.
+I spent time watching dancers undertaking new choreography and athlete’s practising for new sporting challenges, and I began to create a body of work with the aim of creating Life size works and larger.

 My studio at the time was part of an Organisation that shared its space out amongst Artists of all Genres.
 As such my work very quickly became very heavily influenced by the challenges dancers and sportsmen face when undertaking new challenges, pushing their bodies into new realms, the conversation between the thinking mind and muscle memory.
-I spent time watching dancers undertaking new choreography and athlete’s practicing for new sporting challenges.
+I spent time watching dancers undertaking new choreography and athlete’s practising for new sporting challenges.

-Unfortunately due to the Landlord of our building giving all of the Artists very short Notice to Vacate, I had to move studios.
+Unfortunately, due to the Landlord of our building giving all of the Artists very short Notice to Vacate, I had to move studios.
 I moved to an amazing new Studio with Stunning scenery, but due to the size of the studio I had to reduce the scale of my work, which also affected my influences, and as such my work took a new whole new direction.

-For a very long time I had been creating work either for commission or with a specific audience in mind, rather than creating works that I enjoyed creating and also looking at, I didn’t create works that challenged me and allowed me to develop in my practice.
+For a very long time, I had been creating work either for commission or with a specific audience in mind, rather than creating works that I enjoyed creating and also looking at, I didn’t create works that challenged me and allowed me to develop in my practice.

-Throughout all of my life I have spent a great deal of time out doors and in the countryside.
+Throughout all of my life, I have spent a great deal of time outdoors and in the countryside.
 I spend a lot of time seeking out places of natural beauty and creation, places where wildlife flourishes.

 I am very fortunate to live in Milton Keynes which is not only surrounded by fields, and woods, it also has so many natural parks and places of stunning beauty.
 I have 2 huskies which require a lot of exercise so we get to utilize all of these spaces and beyond.

 When you spend time in Milton Keynes what you will notice of the MK Skyline is an abundance of Crows, Ravens, Magpies, Jackdaws and other Corvids.
 They are the watchers of this fair city, observing from the numerous Lamp posts and trees.
 I have always admired their beauty.
-How at first glance these regal intelligent birds appear to be black, or black and white, but on closer inspection they contain a myriad of colours.
+How at first glance these regal intelligent birds appear to be black, or black and white, but on closer inspection, they contain a myriad of colours.
 Petrol blues and greens, purples and violets.
-Aside from their regal beauty, they are extremely intelligent, and much more self aware than other birds, and are more in touch with the world they live in.
-Unfortunately though Corvids are much maligned.
+Aside from their regal beauty, they are extremely intelligent, and much more self-aware than other birds, and are more in touch with the world they live in.
+Unfortunately, though Corvids are much maligned.
 Being deemed Harbingers of death, or deliverers of portents of doom.
-Unfortunately over time the church has done much to help these perceptions.
+Unfortunately, over time, the church has done much to help these perceptions.

 There is an abundance of mythology surrounding them, from being connected to Norse mythology with Odin having Hugin and Munin (Thought and memory) as his familiars, to the Native Americans Tribes taking on the attributes of the birds, and naming tribes after them.
 There are so many different variations on the story of the black winged Birds.

-Through my Art I want to try and demystify these rather negative connotations, and show how beautiful they can be.
+Through my Art, I want to try and demystify these rather negative connotations, and show how beautiful they can be.